-Note: The passenger airbag ON/OFF switch is on vehicles with no rear seats and a gross vehicle weight rating (GVWR) greater than 8500.
-See Vehicle loading - with and without a trailer in the Tires, Wheels, and loading chapter.
+Note: The passenger airbag ON/OFF switch (if equipped) may be on vehicles with no rear seats and a gross vehicle weight rating (GVWR) greater than 8500 lb (3856 kg).
+See Vehicle loading - with and without a trailer in the Tires, Wheels and loading chapter.

-An airbag ON/OFF switch has been installed in this vehicle.
+WARNING: An airbag ON/OFF switch (if equipped) may have been installed in this vehicle.
 Before driving, always look at the face of the switch to be sure the switch is in the proper position in accordance with these instructions and warnings.
 Failure to put the switch in a proper position can increase the risk of serious injury or death in a collision.